Barrick Mining: Placer Dome acquisition

 In December 2005, Barrick launched a hostile takeover bid valued at US$9.2 billion for rival Canadian gold miner Placer Dome.
 The $10.4 billion transaction closed in December 2006.
-The procurement made Barrick the owner of the Porgera Gold Mine in Papua New Guinea.
-Shortly after the merger, Barrick, seeking increased profitability, terminated many of the staff at Placer Dome who led the community relations work.
+The acquisition of Placer Dome by Barrick made Barrick the operator of the Granny Smith, Osborne, Porgera, South Deep, Bald Mountain, Cortez and Golden Sunlight mines.

 2006 to present

 African Barrick Gold

 In February 2010, Barrick Gold announced plans to create a separate company to hold its assets in Tanzania, called African Barrick Gold.
 Barrick Gold would retain majority ownership in the new company, after its listing on the London Stock Exchange (LSE).
 African Barrick Gold was listed on the London Stock Exchange in mid-March 2010, with an IPO valuation at US$3.6 billion.
 The shares offered on the LSE raised just more than 500 million pounds.
 In June the company was admitted to the FTSE 100 Index.